 In the event of severe weeping, no liquid reaches the downspouts.
 Complete liquid drops down by the tray opening only.
 This phenomenon is known as dumping.

 Priming in a distillation column is desirable from point efficiency considerations.
 Priming is an exaggerated condition of liquid entrainment.
-The packed column provides substantially smaller liquid hold-up as compared to plate column.
-Outlet weirs (provided on the plate in a plate column) maintain a desired liquid level on the plate.
-Inadequately large weir height may cause all of the foregoing; a common weir height for absorbers and strippers is 3 to 4 inch.
+The packed column provides a substantially smaller liquid hold-up as compared to the plate column.
+Outlet weirs (provided on the plate in a plate column) maintain the desired liquid level on the plate.
+Inadequately large weir height may cause all of the foregoing; a common weir height for absorbers and strippers is 3 to 4 inches.
 The binary liquid-liquid system has two degrees of freedom.

 Priming condition of sieve column |